barbaralba's translation of the new testament

 chapter 06

-But I couldn't go to Galilee and Helene knew that if I wanted to make a difference in the world, I would not pass up a chance to be in the heart of the ruling Empire.
+I couldn’t go to Galilee and Helene knew that if I wanted to make a difference in the world of the blind, I would not pass up a chance to be in the heart of the ruling Empire.

-The magistrate told me to take Helene to his sister's place in the Toscana.
-I could use the time to study for my Latin course and Helene, he assured me, would come back to life in the quiet gentle hills.
+The magistrate told me to take Helene to his sister’s place in the Toscana.
+I could use the time to study and prepare for my Latin course and Helene, he assured me, would come back to life in the quiet gentle hills.
+Far away from the noise of the city.

 I felt at home.